indie-malware/hidden-folders/README.md

-# hidden-folders
+# Hidden Folders
 Create hidden folders in AppData, Temp, and more!
+Simple Project!
+### Enjoy!!